Infomaker/homebrew-writer-saas-admin/README.md

 brew install bash-completion
 ```

-And to enable bash completion for `bash` you will need to add this to your `.bash_profile`:
+And to enable bash completion for you will need to add this to your `.bash_profile`:

 ```bash
 if [ -f $(brew --prefix)/etc/bash_completion ]; then